Spicy Middle Eastern Chicken Wings with Creamy Tahini Sauce – Baked, not fried. Lightened up, flavorful alternative to buffalo wings.

 As an alternative to buffalo wings, I decided to create my own spin on the spicy chicken wing concept by marinating wings in a blend of Middle Eastern spices.
 Rather than frying them (like many buffalo wing recipes) I bake them in a hot oven.
 They are full of flavor and finger-licking good, perfectly spicy just the way I like them.
 I serve them with creamy, garlicky tahini sauce – recipe can be found here – which makes a perfect dipping sauce.
 Serve them at your own speakeasy, or on game day, or whenever you crave some spicy little bites of deliciousness.

-- 25 large chicken wings (about 2 lbs of wings)
+- 2 lbs large chicken wings (about 25 large)

 - 1/4 cup extra virgin olive oil